venchev/ubuntu-desktop/README.md

-# This repository contains scripts and resources for configuration of Ubuntu Linux for general desktop usage purpose.
+# Scripts and resources for configuration of Ubuntu Linux for general desktop usage.
 # Use with a lot of fun and joy!